linz/postgresql-tableversion/doc/table_version.md

 --------------

-- Anyone can create and complete revisions (even a different user than the one who crated the revision can complete it)
+- Anyone can create and complete revisions (even a different user than the one who crated the revision can complete it).
-- Only those who have ownership privileges on a table can enable/disable versioning of such table
+- Only those who have ownership privileges on a table can enable/disable versioning of such table.
+- Only empty revisions can be deleted.
-- Only the owner of `table_version` extension can delete an unused revision
+- Only the creator of a revision can delete it.

 Note that disabling versioning on a table results in all history for that table being deleted.